hks74123/Inventory_items/README.md

 First to get this project run--------

+First of all download Zip file from github and then extract all files in a single folder

-first of all you should have python installed in your system to run this project so to install python---- Just Visit https://www.python.org/ after that select latest version according to your Operating system(Windows/Linux/Mac) after downloading install it in your system after installing to check installation in your command prompt just write---
+after that you should have python installed in your system to run this project so to install python---- Just Visit https://www.python.org/

+after that select latest version according to your Operating system(Windows/Linux/Mac) after downloading install it in your system after installing to check installation in your command prompt just write---